KILLERDUTCH/CSS-Forensics/README.md

 MEDIUM
 !important used on color

-And statistics such as:

-SELECTORS       3
-DECLARATIONS    8
-!IMPORTANT      2
-DUPLICATES      1

 ---

-📤 JSON Reports
+JSON Export

 Analysis results can be exported as JSON.

-Example:
+Example structure:

 {
   "version": "1.0",
-  "analyzedAt": "2026-09-01T00:00:00.000Z",
   "selectors": 3,
   "declarations": 8,
   "important": 2,
-  "uniqueColors": 2,
-  "properties": {
-    "color": 2,
-    "background": 2,
-    "padding": 2,
-    "z-index": 2
-  },
-  "colors": {
-    "#ffffff": 2,
-    "#111111": 2
+  "uniqueColors": 2
-  },
-  "findings": []
 }

-The exported format can also serve as a foundation for future automation and integrations.
+The exported data can serve as a foundation for future automation and integrations.

 ---

-⌨️ Keyboard Shortcuts
+Keyboard Shortcuts

 Shortcut| Action
 "CTRL + ENTER"| Analyze CSS